anchor/fleet-magento-docs/docs/configuring-magento-for-fleet/unset-cookie-domain.md

  1. Ensure that the `Cookie Domain` field is empty, then save your changes.

-If you need a more specific cookie domain you could also set it on environment vreation via an SQL script.
+If you need a more specific cookie domain you could also set it on environment creation via an SQL script.
 Note though that if the cookie domain is not set correctly then *shopping cards and session-related functions will not work correctly.*